HiveMQ Edge Protocol Adapters

 OPC UA Adapter

 The OPC UA adapter enables connections to OPC UA servers.
-You can configure the adapter to read from OPC UA server and publish it to an MQTT topic (opcuaToMqtt) or write to an OPC UA server from an MQTT topic (mqttToOpcua).
+You can configure the adapter to read from an OPC UA server and publish to an MQTT topic (opcuaToMqtt) or write to an OPC UA server from an MQTT topic (mqttToOpcua).

 The connection creates subscriptions with the OPC UA server and discovers available nodes on the server.

-Example minimal OPC UA adapter configuration (anonymous authentication)
+Example minimal OPC UA adapter configuration (anonymous authentication) to show basic OPC UA connectivity

 <protocol-adapters>